annawees/annawees.github.io/_posts/2017-05-11-scalloprisotto.markdown

 step4: Set a large skillet on medium high heat and add enough oil to coat the bottom of the pan.
 Add the shallots and sauté until they become soft.

 image5: <img src="/images/scalloprisotto5.jpeg"/>
-step5: Add the stock to the skillet.
-Stir occasionally, until all the water has been absorbed.
+step5: Add the arborio rice and stock to the skillet.
+Stir occasionally, until all the stock has been absorbed.

 image6: <img src="/images/scalloprisotto6.jpeg"/>
 step6: <i>While the arborio rice cooks, make the poblano puree.</i> Place the poblanos in a blender with 2 1/2 cups of water, cilantro, 1/4 tsp of salt, and the juice of 1 lime.
 Puree.

 image7: <img src="/images/scalloprisotto7.jpeg"/>
-step7: Add the poblano puree to the arborio rice in 4 smaller portions, letting the puree absorb into the risotto before adding the next portion. <p>With the final addition of the puree, add the corn and crema to the to the risotto.
-Set aside for plating.</p>
+step7: Add the poblano puree to the arborio rice in 4 smaller portions, letting the puree absorb into the risotto before adding the next portion.

 image8: <img src="/images/scalloprisotto8.jpeg"/>
+step8: With the final addition of the puree, add the corn and crema to the to the risotto.
+Set aside for plating.

+image9: <img src="/images/scalloprisotto9.jpeg"/>
-step8: While adding the second to last portion of poblano puree, start cooking the scallops.
+step9: While adding the second to last portion of poblano puree, start cooking the scallops.
 Place the butter on a large not non-stick skillet.
 Heat the butter on medium heat.
-Once the pan is hot, lie the scallops onto the rim of the pan where the butter has collected.<p><i>The scallops should make a loud sizzle when they make contact with the pan.</i></p>
+Once the pan is hot, lie the scallops onto the rim of the pan where the butter has collected.<p><i>The scallops should make a loud sizzle when they make contact with the pan.</i></p><p>Cook the scallops for 4-5 minutes on each side, allowing for each side to develop a crispy caramelized bottom before flipping the scallop over.</p>

-image9: <img src="/images/scalloprisotto9.jpeg"/>
-step9: Cook the scallops for 4-5 minutes on each side, allowing for each side to develop a crispy caramelized bottom before flipping the scallop over.

 image10: <img src="/images/scalloprisotto10.jpeg"/>
 step10: Plate the scallops over the risotto.